Hostile Work Environment Attorneys Protecting Employee Rights in New York City

 New York State has tough laws regarding hostile work environments.
 These laws acknowledge the greater power senior managers hold in a workplace and treat acts of harassment committed by them as if they were committed by the employer.

 The laws treat harassment committed by co-workers and lower-level supervisors differently.
 In these cases, employers can defend themselves by investigating the harassment and taking effective remedial measures to stop it.
 If they fail, or do nothing, they can be legally liable for the harassment.

 Don’t worry if you don’t have a copy of a harassing email or a recording of your harasser admitting the harassment.
 In many cases, especially when the harasser is in a powerful position or tied to people in powerful positions, the employer may make efforts to conceal his or her conduct.
 There may not be a single piece of obvious evidence, but when looked at as a whole, there is often a strong case.
-To protect your rights, it’s important to speak with an attorney as soon as possible.
+To protect your rights, it’s important to speak with an employment attorney as soon as possible.

-Contact us about your hostile work environment
+Contact our hostile work environment attorneys about your hostile work environment case

-The Derek T. Smith Law Group has been a strong and reliable advocate for clients dealing with difficult employment law issues.
-Our attorneys know the intricacies of New York’s employment laws and use that knowledge to deliver the most favorable results for you.
+The hostile work environment attorneys at the Derek T. Smith Law Group have been a strong and reliable advocate for clients dealing with difficult employment law issues such as hostile work environments, sexual harassment and discrimination.
+Our labor & employment law attorneys know the intricacies of New York, New Jersey & Pennsylvania’s employment laws and use that knowledge to deliver the most favorable results for you.
 Call us today at 877-469-5297 or contact us online.
 We know how incredibly difficult it may be to be in your position.
-Let us help.
+Let our hostile work environment attorneys help.